-As of December 31, 2015, 2016 and 2017, the Company had inventories of \$7.3 million, \$5.9 million and \$7.1 million, respectively, relating to sales to customers where revenues were not recognized because the collection of payment was not reasonably assured.
-The delivered products remain as inventories on consolidated balance sheets, regardless of whether title has been transferred.

-In such cases, the Company recognizes revenue, adjusts inventories and recognizes cost of revenues when payment is collected from customers.
+The Company assessed whether it is probable that the Company will collect substantially all of the consideration to which it will be entitled in exchange for the products that will be transferred to the customer.
+As of December 31, 2016, 2017 and 2018, the Company had inventories of \$5.9 million, \$7.1 million and \$9.0 million, respectively, relating to sales to customers where revenues were not recognized because the collection of payment was determined to be not probable.
+The delivered products remain as inventories on consolidated balance sheets, regardless of whether the control has been transferred.
+If the collection of payment becomes probable in the future, the Company would then recognize revenue, adjust inventories and recognize cost of revenues.